HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-The top three PWA audits for desktop devices are the presence of a [viewport meta tag](https://web.dev/viewport/#how-to-add-a-viewport-meta-tag), an [installable manifest](https://developer.chrome.com/docs/lighthouse/pwa/installable-manifest/) and the [apple-touch-icon](https://web.dev/apple-touch-icon/#how-the-lighthouse-apple-touch-icon-audit-fails) meta tag.
+The top three PWA audits for desktop devices are the presence of a <a hreflang="en" href="https://web.dev/viewport/#how-to-add-a-viewport-meta-tag">viewport meta tag</a>, an <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/pwa/installable-manifest/">installable manifest</a> and the <a hreflang="en" href="https://web.dev/apple-touch-icon/#how-the-lighthouse-apple-touch-icon-audit-fails">apple-touch-icon</a> meta tag.

 {{ figure_markup(
   image="lighthouse_pwa_audits_mobile.png",